mjthasle/IFS-Python/README.md

 **App Details:**

 For each built-in IFS, the system is iteratively applied to an initial polygon.
-For the included examples, this process generates a fractal images.
+For the included examples, this process generates a fractal image (or multiple).
 By default, the first several iterations are shown.
 You can also get a more detailed view of any given step in the iteration process by turning off the "Multiplot" toggle.
 Try out different built-in initial sets to see how the figures converge to the same attractor regardless of where you start from.

 Currently, the following built-in IFS are available: